Sitecore/Sitecore.Demo.Platform/Azure PaaS/README.md

 | XConnectCertfilePath                      | A Base64-encoded blob of the authentication certificate in PKCS #12 format.
 | XConnectCertificatePassword               | A password to the authentication certificate.

-### 4. Validating deployment

-##### The hostname habitathome.dev.local is used in the SXA Hostname (Site Grouping).

-If you do not use habitathome.dev.local you will need to modify the Host Name in `/sitecore/content/Habitat Sites/Habitat Home/Settings/Site Grouping/Habitat Home` after successfully deploying the site.
-The Habitat Home site will not respond / render correctly until this value is modified.

-# Contribute or Issues
+## Contribute or Issues
 Please post any issues on Slack Community [#habitathome](https://sitecorechat.slack.com/messages/habitathome/) channel or create an issue on [GitHub](https://github.com/Sitecore/Sitecore.HabitatHome.Content/issues).
 Contributions are always welcome!

-# Sitecore Version Change
+## Sitecore Version Change
 Alter the appropriate items in the assets.json file for the topology you are targeting.
-The only elements that should be changed are the filename and URL, do not alter the filename’s default format.
+The only elements that should be changed are the filename and URL, do not alter the filenameï¿½s default format.

 ### Assets.json
 Only alter these attributes as instructed, the build/deploy process is reliant on several of these parameters.